gpittarelli/umd-lpc1769/README.md

-Then to use a project, run CMake as above in the selected project directory, and then you can run LPCXpresso's flash utilities and gdb using your chosen build system.
+Then to use a project, run CMake as above in the selected project directory, and then you can run LPCXpresso's flash utilities and gdb using your chosen build system (See 'Available Targets').

+The `Skeleton` directory inclues an example project which can be copied to create a new project.

-Available targets
+Available Targets
 ======

 The default build target builds a .axf file with debug settings.